frelindo/Doodle-Chrome-Texture-Pack/README.md

 ## Info
  Here you can download the latest (alpha) version of the Doodle Chrome Texture Pack with files for editing, like gimp or aseprite files.
  FILES NOT CLEANED UP!
 Also contains less important files!
+You can download the [clean version on Planet Minecraft](https://www.planetminecraft.com/texture-pack/doodle-chrome/).

  ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈